Close

 Tourist and Visitor Visas

-Short-stay tourist visas allow visits up to 90 days within a 180-day period, perfect for leisure travel and sightseeing.
-Long-stay visitor visas accommodate extended family visits or cultural exchanges exceeding 90 days, requiring additional documentation including accommodation proof and financial guarantees.
+Short-stay tourist visas (Type C) allow visits up to 90 days within a 180-day period, perfect for leisure travel and sightseeing.
+Long-stay visas (Type D) are issued for periods from 90 days up to a maximum of one year, accommodating extended family visits or cultural exchanges exceeding 90 days, requiring additional documentation including accommodation proof and financial guarantees.

 Business Visa Categories